 Under Data exchange you can see how many profiles have been exported.
 See Connection status for details.

-Batch export of a segment of BlueConic profiles to LinkedIn
+Configuring a Batch export of BlueConic profiles to LinkedIn

 You can use BlueConic segments to create LinkedIn Matched Audiences.
 Using the batch segment export enables you to retarget people on LinkedIn who have not been to your website recently but whose contact information you have.
 For example, your CRM system might have contact information because someone made a purchase in your store or because their email address is in your ESP.